studioespresso/craft-scout/README.md

 ./craft scout/index/flush <indexName?>
 ```

-As with the import command, `indexName` is not required, when flushing Scout will ask you to confirm that you really want to clear all the data in your index.
+As with the import command, `indexName` is not required.

+When flushing, Scout will ask you to confirm that you really want to clear all the data in your index.
+You can bypass the confirmation by appending a `--force` flag.

 ### Refreshing
 Does a flush/clear first and then imports the index again.